panik-kalm-panik/codember-2023/README.md

     </tr>
   </table>

-  To sumbit the solutions use this command:
+  To submit the solutions use this command:
   ```

     "submit <solution>"